korbinschulz/sol-tracker/README.md

-# SolTracker
+# SolTracker ( Solana Wallet Tracker )

-SolTracker is a Python CLI tool that allows you to monitor Solana wallet transactions in real-time.
+SolTracker - Solana Wallet Tracker is a Python CLI tool that allows you to monitor Solana wallet transactions in real-time.
 It provides notifications for token swaps and transfers through Discord and Telegram webhooks, making it easy to track activity on multiple wallets.

 ---